CoalaWeb/coalaweb-docs/docs/joomla/extensions/gears/guide.md

 ### <a name="opt-cache"></a>Cache

 This section gives you more control over the native Joomla cache system by controlling when it is specifically used to help stop conflicts with thing such as forms.
 If you choose the turn **Cache Off** option you will also have to define rules for the system to know where to turn the Cache off.
-To create a new rule add a line consisting of a list of URL parameters for each rule.
+To create a new rule add a line consisting of a list of URL parameters for each rule. *\[Figure 7\]*

 For example:

     option=com_content&amp;view=article